 0..<i constructs an array of the elements from

 compile due to the size slicing trick mentioned above, but in its

 for array slices or in-place updates.
-The only allocation is of the initial
+The only allocation is of the

-scratch, the size of which can be computed before entering the
+scratch, the size of which can be computed before entering

-The allocation issue are rooted deeply in performance concerns (allocation is an expensive notion), reflected in the GPU hardware architecture, awkward to work around, and require both trickery and subtlety in the compiler to work around.
+The allocation issue is rooted deeply in performance concerns (allocation is an expensive operation), reflected in the GPU hardware architecture, awkward to work around, and require both trickery and subtlety in the compiler to work around.
 The other issue I will talk about has none of these properties.
 It is only mildly related to performance, unlikely to be rooted in essential architectural concerns, trivial to work around, and could be easily implemented in the compiler if GPUs permitted it.
 Specifically, the problem concerns programs like this:

 let main (xs: i32) (is: i32) =

 This program contains an array index operation

 Futhark is a safe high-level language, we insert a check to ensure

 that the index